baguapro/linqcpp/README.md

                     where{[](const person &p) { return p.age_ < 30; }}
                 );
 ```
-linqcpp operations are mutating operations, so takes a copy of the operating data. (see [1] for copy discussion)
+linqcpp operations are mutating operations, so the library takes a copy of the operating data, data that
+is no longer required after the call to linqcpp should be moved.
 The *'where'* operator object expects a lambda that will called to filter the data.
 The result is returned as a vector by default.
 In this example the results will
 be a vector of 9 people: